SAP-samples/upscale-commerce-open-payment-integration/README.md

-# SAP Upscale Open Payment Framework
+# SAP Commerce Open Payment Framework

 ## Description
-This repository offers sample pre-built integrations to payment gateways and methods in the form of 'Postman Collections' that can be imported into your SAP Upsclae tenant.
+This repository offers sample pre-built integrations to payment gateways and methods in the form of 'Postman Collections' that can be imported into your SAP Open Payment Framework tenant.

 The repository is a means to share working examples and is provided as-is coming with no official SAP/Payment Provider support.
 You are strongly advised to test out the integration on your Upscale tenant before promoting to live customers.

 ## Requirements
-A licensed SAP Upscale Tenant.
+A licensed SAP Open Payment Framework Tenant.

 One or more test/live merchant accounts for the Payment Gateway/Method you are importing the collection of.